WHAT ARE THE MOST FAMOUS ISRAELI AND JEWISH FOODS?

 2. Dry the sesame seeds in the oven or heat them in a pan (without adding oil) until golden brown.

-3. Cool sesame seeds, pour into a blender, and add oil in small portions.
+3. Cool sesame seeds, pour into a blender and add oil in small portions.
 Beat the mixture until the consistency of thick sour cream.
 The resulting mixture can be stored in the refrigerator for up to 2 months.

 PITA - WHAT IS IT?

 Pita is a flat, round unleavened bread that is incredibly popular in the Mediterranean, Middle East, and especially Israel.
-Pita is one of the most ancient bread on earth.
+Pita is one of the most ancient sorts of bread on earth.
 The first mention of such bread can be found in the Old Testament.

 Middle Eastern pita (Arabic flatbread) A distinctive feature of pita, from other bread, is water vapor, which is formed under the influence of high temperature inside the cake, and during the baking process, separating one layer of the cake from another.
 As a result, a cavity is formed inside the flatbread, or as it is also called a "pocket", which is usually filled with hummus, falafel, meat, salads, vegetables, chocolate paste, and in general anything you like.